-Shopping at Victoria and Alfred (V&A) Waterfront: Here there are many restaurants, stores and boat tours.
+Check out Victoria and Alfred (V&A) Waterfront, here there are many restaurants, stores and boat tours.

-Watching sunsets on the beach: Clifton Beach and Compass Cay are very close, there are a lot of restaurants with breathtaking sunset views!
+Clifton Beach and Compass Cay are very close, here you will find a lot of restaurants with breathtaking sunset views!

 The Cape Peninsula is a special and unique place, the mountains and beaches remind us of Rio de Janeiro, and the restaurants remind us of Europe.
 It is definitely a place that we would love to return, to spend more time and visit more places.